 When rain is scarce, gardeners need ways to conserve water.
-Follow these simple tips to use water smartly and still keep your plants happy and healthy.
+Follow these tips to use water smartly and still keep your plants happy and healthy.

 It’s possible to reduce outdoor water use by 20 to 50 percent with a few easy changes.
-To keep your water bill low and plants looking perky, try these ways to conserve water from the National Garden Bureau and Gardener’s Supply Company.
+To keep your water bill low and plants looking perky, try these ways to conserve water from Birds & Blooms readers, the National Garden Bureau and Gardener’s Supply Company.

 Improve the Soil and Use Compost to Conserve Water